mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

 The serial number of the |realsense| camera has to be included in the ``robot.yaml`` file.
-To identify the serial number, connect the camera to the onboard computer of the |jackal| robot and run this command:
+To identify the serial number, connect the camera to the onboard computer of the Jackal robot and run this command:

 .. code-block:: bash